Goodyears Bar, California

 Goodyears Bar, known as Slaughter's Bar before 1851, is a census-designated place (CDP) in Sierra County, California, United States.
+As of the 2020 census, Goodyears Bar had a population of 69.
 Goodyears Bar is located along the North Yuba River and California State Route 49 3.25 mi west-southwest of Downieville.
 Goodyears Bar has a post office with ZIP code 95944.
 The post office opened in 1851.

 History

 Goodyears Bar is a historic gold mining camp.
 Gold was discovered here by the brothers Miles and Andrew Goodyear, along with a Dr. Vaughan and a Mr. Morrison in 1849.
 It was given the name Goodyears Bar in honor of its founders.
 The Goodyear boys built a cabin there.
 Miners prospected gold on the Goodyears Creek.
-A post office was established on October 7, 1851 with Mr. Woodruff as the first Postmaster.
+A post office was established on October 7, 1851, with Mr. Woodruff as the first Postmaster.
 The first school was begun in 1856 with Mrs. Massey as the first teacher.

 Folk singer Kate Wolf is buried in Goodyears Bar.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 2.1 square miles (5.4 km^{2}), 99.19% of it land and 0.81% of it water.
+According to the United States Census Bureau, the CDP covers an area of 2.1 square miles (5.4 km^{2}), of which 99.19% is land and 0.81% is water.